critterandguitari/Organelle_Manual/manual.md

 In general, the MIDI messages that are output by Organelle (as outlined in the immediately previous section) are identical to the incoming messages recognized by Organelle.
 This can be helpful, for example, if you want to record the movement of Organelle's controls into a sequencer as automation data.
 In other words, the mappings are a bit of a mirror.
 So let's take particular note of how incoming MIDI messages interact with and can sometimes override Organelle's on-board controls.

-And similar to the outgoing messages, incoming messages should be sent to Organelle on the global MIDI channel , as set in the system menu.
+And similar to the outgoing messages, incoming messages should be sent to Organelle on the global MIDI channel, as set in the system menu.

 ##### Note On Messages